 Who is eligible to play baseball in the Del Mar Little League?

-- Live within the DMLL boundary (to check if you do, please go to the Little League Address Locator
+- Live within the DMLL boundary (to check if you do, please go to the Little League Address Locator, or

-- Attend school within the DMLL boundary or have a sibling who attends school within the DMLL boundary, or
+- Attend school within the DMLL boundary or have a sibling playing in the league who attends school within the DMLL boundary, or

-What do I need to do to register with the league and specifically for the 2020 Spring Season?
+What do I need to do to register my player(s) with the league?

 What Are The Registration Fees For the Season?

-Yes, there are discounts for multiple children; each child beyond the first received a $30 discount.
+For multiple children; each child beyond the first received a $25 discount.